 For this exercise, let’s just assume you’re using a smartphone for brief social media updates.
-I’ll break this down into segments of spending no money, some money and more money.
+Gillespie Productions will break this down into segments of spending no money, some money, and more money.

 Some money.
 For about $20, you can get a smartphone tripod.
 Granted, these are probably going to be incredibly low quality, and I wouldn’t count on doing any kind of tilting and panning moves that look great.
 That said, if you’re just doing a 30-second talking-head video or shooting the inside of a house for a real estate video, these could work.

 Believe or not, I’ve actually used a selfie stick for smartphone videos of our kids – not in traditional selfie mode, but with the stick telescoped all the way down and the camera pointed away from me.
 It’s almost like I’m holding a picket sign, and I follow whoever or whatever I’m shooting.
 Whatever it is with the muscles that hold the phone that way vs. with my hands out in front, it makes for a steadier shot, in my opinion.